spencertipping/bipolar/README.md

 # Open source bipolar disorder
 **Work in progress**

+**TODO:** I overuse parentheticals.
+A lot.
+Review these and delete where applicable.

 Early 2019 Joyce and I figured out that I have bipolar disorder -- and probably have for most of my adult life.
 That was a surprise and it kicked off a bunch of research and reflection, not all of which was straightforward.

 I've wanted to write about it ever since the diagnosis, but it's not an easy topic for me to address.
 The biggest obstacle isn't that I'm unwilling to talk about it; that's actually very easy for me.
 The hard part is maintaining enough emotional composure to discuss it without sounding like a lunatic.
 I spend most of my time being an engineer, which means (1) I'm not a great writer; and (2) I usually write about emotionally un-demanding things.